philippehenri-gosselin/tankgame/README.md

 The python code (.py files) and levels (.tmx files) are under MIT license (see LICENSE file).

-The other files in the "assets" folder have the following licenses:
+The other files in the "assets" folder are the property of their respective authors and have the following licenses:

+**I didn't find the author of some files, please create an *Issue* so I can credit everyone!**

 ## Font